Parsa307/StumbleGuysMod/README.md

 2. **Mod Usage:**
    - Press `F7` in-game to open the mod menu

-## Known Issues

-* Skins will be reset after restarting the game

 ## Important Note

 **Scopley** is known for promoting gambling to kids and allowing their game to be accessed by children.
 This mod prevents kids from buying skins, which are only available through gambling.
 If you're a parent, it is recommended to install this mod into your child's game and not disclose how to access the mod.